RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-10-02-Evil-LDAP-Queries.md

 I used a quick [recipe for building a PowerShell module](http://ramblingcookiemonster.github.io/Building-A-PowerShell-Module/), published the obnoxiously-named [PSLDAPQueryLogging](https://github.com/RamblingCookieMonster/PSLDAPQueryLogging) module to GitHub and the PowerShell Gallery, and I'm ready for next time!

-Here's a quick snippet where I could enable logging on all domain controllers, pull back the logs, and disable logging:
+Here's a quick snippet where I enable logging on all domain controllers, pull back the logs, and disable logging:

 {% gist f4322853e049f2ec85c6 %}